NIC619/sharding/docs/account_redesign_eip.md

 ### Specification

 * Accounts no longer have a storage tree.
 Instead, the `storage_root` field of an account is replaced by a `storage_hash`, which is the hash of a storage byte array (empty by default)
+    * dynamic structures like mapping will be expected to store each entry in different contracts
+    * logic of getting/setting mapping entry values is expected to be implemented in compiler
 * In each transaction, we add two fields: `read_address_list` and `write_address_list`.
 We charge extra gas: `READ_ADDRESS_GAS * len(union(read_address_list, write_address_list)) + READ_BYTE_GAS * sum([len(code(x)) + len(storage(x)) for x in union(read_address_list, write_address_list)])`
 * A transaction is only allowed to access accounts that are in the `read_address_list` or are precompiles; it is only allowed to modify accounts that are in the `write_address_list`.
 Violations immediately throw an exception.
 * While executing a transaction, the EVM keeps track of the set of accounts that have already been modified via SSTORE.
 The gas cost of SSTORE is now as follows: